MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 <details>
   <summary>Hints / Key Points</summary>

-  - You can **edit** the resource in place, but that can cause drift from your Git or Helm config.
+  - You can **edit** the resource in place with the CLI, but that can cause drift from Git or Helm config.
-  - If you’re using GitOps, the next sync might overwrite your live change.
+  - If you’re using GitOps, the next sync might overwrite your manual fix.
-  - Best practice is to fix it in your config repo or chart too.
+  - Best practice: fix it in your config repo or chart too.
 </details>

 ---